 To be fair, this isn't exactly a brand new concept.
 In late 2018, author Ruby Warrington came out with a book called Sober Curious.
 The thesis is to dispel myths about sobriety, as well as serve as a handbook for someone who wants to change their relationship with alcohol.
 More products have come out in the past year that allow people to wade in the waters of sobriety for the first time — or, at the very least, think about their drinking habits.
-Booze-free mocktail bars, such as Listen and Getaway, thrive in hip Brooklyn neighborhoods.
+Booze-free mocktail bars, such as Redemption thrive.
 Sober Instagram influencers amass thousands of followers.
 There are even dating apps specifically for sober young people to meet.

 Drinking less, and encouraging people to explore sobriety, is definitely a net positive.
 But some people in the sober community, such as Holly Glenn Whitaker, founder and CEO of Tempest, an online sobriety school, argue that framing and marketing sobriety as a trend or fancy new product may do more harm than good.

 "Sobriety was not built on a consumerist ideal," Whitaker says.
 In many ways, sobriety is a rebellious act, because it rejects the mainstream cultural norm that suggests you have to drink alcohol in order to fit in, she adds.
 For lots of sober individuals or those in recovery, the choice to stop drinking comes at a cost.
 They may have done so at the risk of losing their jobs, harming their reputations, or affecting their places in society, she says.
 "Co-opting the pretty parts of sobriety completely strips it of all meaning," she says.
 On Instagram, Beth Holden, the 21-year-old who runs the blog Sober Bitch, echoed this sentiment.
 "Sobriety is not a trend, but a way of breaking the trend," she wrote in an Instagram caption responding to the New York Times piece.